Burner Express Bus Travel Information

 Reno (Airport)

 If you have a ticket in hand, check in for the bus.
-Otherwise you will need to pick up your ticket from the Will Call window and then check in for the Bus.
+Otherwise, you will need to pick up your ticket from the Will Call desk and then check in for the Bus.
+BxB staff will sort you into the appropriate line.

-Check in, tag your luggage, and you’ll be escorted to the pickup curb by Burner Express staff where the luggage vehicle will be waiting to be loaded.
-You must personally hand your luggage to the loader and watch it get loaded on the truck.
-After all luggage is loaded, your bus will arrive and you will be allowed to board.
+Check in, tag your luggage, and you’ll be escorted to the pickup curb by Burner Express staff where the luggage vehicle and bus will be waiting to be loaded.
+You must personally hand your luggage to the loader and watch it get loaded on the truck or under the bus.

 If you purchased a Save Mart stop, you will go from the airport to the store and have one hour to buy what you need (plan ahead).